nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Result:**
 * The `Event` is removed from _Ez-Schedule_
-* Details of the `Event` is also removed from the Events List Panel, Upcoming Events Panel, and the Calendar
+* Details of the `Event` is also removed from the Events Panel, Upcoming Events Panel, and the Calendar

 #### Scenario 2
 {: .no_toc}